tongjingqi/Game-RL/README.md

 Ruifeng Chen, Yingqian Huang, Yutong Ke, Hengxi Lin, Yuanhao Ni, Qingyun Shi, Haitian Wang, Xiaoyong Wang, Yufei You, Juntao Zhang, Weixin Zhang, Yang Zhang

-*We would like to acknowledge the valuable efforts of the following individuals from ByteDance, who provide API for us to test models and give some technical instruction for us.*
+*We would like to acknowledge the valuable efforts of the following individuals from ByteDance, who provide API for us to test models and give us some technical instructions.*

 Zhen Wang, Tao Liang, Zhihui Fei, Mingyang Wan, Guojun Ma